9NINE21/Finetuning-using-NarDia-For-Hindi-Voice-Cloning/README.md

 ## 📁 Project Structure
 - `models/`: Scripts + notes for each model used
 - `scripts/`: Code for training & inference
-- `results/`: Audio samples of each model
+- `Results/`: Audio samples of each model
 - `Checkpoints/`: Checkpoints or Every-Save of the Run model.
-- `data/`: Hindi dataset used for the Finetuning
+- `data/`: Hindi dataset Used for the Finetuning